CodeZage/Boids-Exam/README.md

 # Boids Exam
- An Exam Project for the Intro To Programming course at Aalborg University
+ My Exam Project for the Intro To Programming course at Aalborg University